Phytic acid: In vitro

-Dentistry

-IP6 has potential use in endodontics, adhesive, preventive, and regenerative dentistry, and in improving the characteristics and performance of dental materials.

 Food science

 Phytic acid, mostly as phytate in the form of phytin (i.e. the calcium/magnesium salts of phytate), is found within the hulls and kernels of seeds, including nuts, grains, and pulses.

 In-home food preparation techniques may break down the phytic acid in all of these foods.
 Simply cooking the food will reduce the phytic acid to some degree.
 More effective methods are soaking in an acid medium, sprouting, and lactic acid fermentation such as in sourdough and pickling.

 No detectable phytate (less than 0.02% of wet weight) was observed in vegetables such as scallion and cabbage leaves or in fruits such as apples, oranges, bananas, or pears.

 As a food additive, phytic acid is used as the preservative E391.
 It is allowed as a food additive in the US (GRAS), the EU, Japan, and China.
 It offers some antioxidant activity by binding away iron, and is especially effective in meat.
-It also inhibits polyphenol oxidase, the enzyme responsible for apple browning.
+It also inhibits polyphenol oxidase, the enzyme responsible for apple and banana browning.
 Basic research also suggests that it may deter the growth of pathogenic bacteria and spoilage mold.